-Method of assessment: Flexible assessment Prerequisite module: Engineering Statistics 314 Home department: Industrial Engineering
+Prerequisite module: Engineering Statistics 314

 13347 Quantitative Analysis of Land Use Systems

 881 (8) Quantitative analysis of land use systems (QUALUS)

 The module deals with qualitative land evaluation and presents an overview of quantitative methods for regional land use analysis and design.
 The methods identify options for sustainable systems and land use and provide trade-offs among objectives.
 Disciplinary knowledge about economics, soil, water, climate, animals and plants is integrated at different levels.
 Important aspects of the various methods treated are their aim, spatial and temporal scale under different climate regimes and the use of biological information systems.
 The module will be illustrated primarily with a case study on fynbos, but other cases will also be used.